AsyaYeromina/kottans-frontend/README.md

 </details>

 #### 0.2.
 [Learn Git branching interactive course](https://learngitbranching.js.org/)
-- thing that was new to me
+- I practiced on this course before, but passed only half of the levels.
+A few months ago it seemed to me much more complex.
+This time I've finished all tasks.
+But it was still hard for me to pass the last level.
+I definitely should try to pass it one more time after having some practice.
+New for me: difference between rebasing and merging (Rebasing is ok to use when you do not care about the commit history, but the tree readability is important for you.
+But it's better to use merging if the commit history is very important.
-- thing that surprised me
+- thing that surprised me is that cherry-picking is not so complex as it seemed to me before
-- thing I intend to use in the future
+- thing I intend to use in the future: cherry-picking :)

 <details><summary>Screenshot1</summary>
 <p>